Rate-Independent Computation in Continuous Chemical Reaction Networks: Defining Reachability in Chemical Reaction Networks

+In this section we justify that our notion of reachability via straight lines actually corresponds to the most general notion of ``being able to get from one state to another,'' restricted only by the non-negativity of concentrations, reaction stoichiometry and the need for catalysts---as long as we maintain the causal relationships between the production of species.
+This notion of reachability admits ``time-varying'' rate laws where reactions occur according to some arbitrary schedule, which captures situations such as solutions that are not well-mixed, or where physical parameters, such as temperature, change in some arbitrary way.
+The main result of this section, ~\Cref{thm:valid-reachable-implies-segment-reachable}, formalizes this idea and justifies calling segment-reachability simply ``reachability'' in the rest of this paper.

+We begin with a review of mass-action kinetics, the most commonly used rate law in chemistry, and show the (physically and intuitively obvious but mathematically subtle) features that make it consistent with segment reachability.
+We then generalize rate-law trajectories to arbitrary ``valid rate schedules'', and prove that these are exactly captured by segment-reachability.

-While a thorough discussion of mass-action kinetics is beyond the scope of this paper, we remind the reader that a CRN with rate constants assigned to each reaction defines a mass-action ODE (ordinary differential equation) system with a variable for each species, which represents the time-varying concentration of that species.
+A CRN with positive rate constants assigned to each reaction defines a mass-action ODE (ordinary differential equation) system with a variable for each species, which represents the time-varying concentration of that species.
 We follow the convention of upper-case species names and lower-case concentration variables.
-Each reaction contributes a term to the ODEs for all the species participating in it (except catalysts that are unchanged in the reaction).
-The term from reaction $\alpha$ appearing in the ODE for $x$ is the product of: the rate constant, the reactant concentrations, and the net stoichiometry of $X$ in $\alpha$.
+Each reaction contributes one term to the ODEs for each species produced or consumed in it.
+The term from reaction $\alpha$ appearing in the ODE for $x$ is the product of: the rate constant, the reactant concentrations, and the net stoichiometry of $X$ in $\alpha$ (i.e., the net amount of $X$ produced by $\alpha$, negative if consumed).
 For example, the CRN

 corresponds to ODEs: